The line tightens and the rod doubles over.

 There are at least two other channels you’re not reaching if you focus only on Facebook.

-Get yourself a Bay Marketing Co website and start reaching more people for the same amount of work it takes to build your social media presence.
+Book a consultation to see how Bay Marketing Co can help you reach more potential fishing clients for the same amount of work it takes to build a social media presence.